Ocramius/ProxyManager/docs/null-object.md

 }
 ```

-If you want to remove conditionals from client code, you need to have a version of the entity conforms to the corresponding
+If you want to remove conditionals from client code, you need to have a version of the entity conforming to the corresponding
-interface, but the methods are empty wrappers with no actual implementation.
-With the Null Object Proxy, you can cuild this object :
+interface.
+With the Null Object Proxy, you can build this object :

 ```php
 $config  = new \ProxyManager\Configuration(); // customize this if needed for production